cringedcoder/cringedcoder.github.io/src/posts/pushing-subtree-to-master.md

 ```bash
 $ git subtree push --prefix build origin master
 ```
-Usually when setting up project github creates README.md.
+Usually when setting up project GitHub creates README.md.
 Sometimes we already have some changes on master.
-In any case if master becames a subtree, there almost always will be a conflict.
+In any case if master becomes a subtree, there almost always will be a conflict.
 Differences between subtree and a target branch makes creating a subtree impossible.
 ```